XinFinOrg/Open-Hackathon/README.md

 ## VISION

-To innovate and replace existing non-efficient closed systems with more transparent, efficient system using blockchain.
+To innovate and replace existing non-efficient closed systems with more transparent, efficient system using XinFin blockchain.

 ## NOTES
 1. Participants are given complete freedom for choosing technology, programming languages etc. in the development of the application.